modelica/newsletter/_2021-02/mathemodica-mps-book.md

 * Major content and formatting improvment
 * A new chapter with the title "A Short History of System Modeling"
-* An initial draft of a section with the title "Commercial Libraries"
 * Most chapters are ended with topic-related open questions

 #####  Intro of Chapter "A Short history of System Modeling"